in

 America’s most inbred family has had a transformation.

-The Whittakers have had their life documented by filmmaker Mark Laita – who made a short film about them which documented their day-to-day life.
+The Whittakers have had their life documented by filmmaker Mark Laita – who made a short film about them that documented their day-to-day life.

 The family has resided in Odd, West Virginia, for generations and has a history of genetic defects due to inter-family marriages.